sanamedio/log-of-learning/notes-28-oct-2018.md

 # 28-oct-2018

+### 14 - The need for GIL

+- First of all however, it is important to understand that the GIL is an implementation detail of CPython and not an actual language detail
+- Jython which is python implemented on the Java virtual machine has no notion of a GIL .
+The primary reason the GIL exist is for ease of implemenation of the CPython virtual machine.
+- It is way easier to implement a single global lock than to implement fine grained locks and the core developers have opted for this.
+There have however been projects to implement fine grained locks within the python virtual machine but these have slowed down single threaded programs atimes.
+- A global lock also provides much needed synchronization when performing certain tasks.
+Take the reference counting mechanism that is used by CPython for memory management, without the concept of a GIL , you may have two thread interleave their increment and decrement of reference count leading to serious issues with memory handling.
+- Another reason for this lock is that some C libraries that CPython calls into are inherently not thread safe so some kind of synchronization is required when using them.

 ### 13 - How generators are able to capture execution state and update that at will

 - Generators have a field that references a frame object and this is filled in when the generator is created.
 The frame object as we recall has all the state that is required to execute a code object so by having a reference to that execution frame, the generator object can capture all the state required for its execution.